solana-foundation/developer-content/content/guides/games/energy-system.md

 ### Create connection

-In the Anchor.ts file we create a connection:
+In the Anchor.ts file we create a connection to the Solana blockchain (in this case, devnet):

 ```js
 export const connection = new Connection(